The Last Emperor Blu-ray Movie

 The young Emperor

-Outside of the Forbidden City the world is quickly changing.
+Outside the Forbidden City, the world is quickly changing.
 The Japanese Army invades China and Manchuria; then Mao’s forces take over.
 In the beginning, Pu Yi is spared from the political turmoil, but he is eventually sucked into it.
-A British mentor (Peter O'Toole, Lawrence of Arabia) arrives to the Forbidden City and inspires the Emperor to begin searching for a new identity.
-Pu Yi also marries a beautiful girl (Joan Chen, Golden Gate).
+A British mentor (Peter O’Toole) arrives to the Forbidden City and inspires the Emperor to begin searching for a new identity.
+Pu Yi also marries a beautiful girl (Joan Chen).

-The Last Emperor has been shown to audiences around the world in two different versions – a shorter version (165 min), also referred to as the Theatrical Cut, and a longer version (218 min), which was reconstructed for Italian TV.
+The Last Emperor has been shown to audiences around the world in two different versions -- a shorter version (164 min), also referred to as the Theatrical Cut, which is found on this Blu-ray disc, and a longer version (218 min), which was reconstructed for Italian TV.
 I’ve seen both and frankly have a difficult time deciding which is the more compelling one.
 The theatrical cut maintains a steady tempo, which given the story’s episodic structure is probably the preferred way to see this film.
 I would also say that it links a lot of the political events I mentioned earlier without dramatically widening the gap between Pu Yi‘s political and personal lives.
 On the other hand, the TV version adds substantially more, particularly in regard to Pu Yi’s childhood years.
 However, here Bertolucci also elaborates on a lot of the political intrigues from the second half of The Last Emperor.
-As a result, the intimate tone of the story I mentioned earlier is substantially weakened.
+As a result, the intimate tone of the story is substantially weakened.

 Nevertheless, The Last Emperor remains a poignant account of a historic figure whose rise and fall at a time of great political turmoil are unquestionably fascinating to behold.
 Furthermore, the film effectively dispels a number of myths about absolute power that, somewhat ironically, are still alive and well in the Emperor’s homeland.